Gary Yama

 What makes research done at Bosch so special?

-Research at Bosch is special because one has the freedom to try new and different things.
-If something does not turn out as planned, one can move on to try something else that may have the potential to work out.
+Research at Bosch is special because you have the freedom to try new and different things.
+If something does not turn out as planned, you can move on to try something else that may have the potential to work out.

 What research topics are you currently working on at Bosch?